bezzad/Downloader/README.md

 This library can be added to your `.Net 8` or later projects.

 Downloader is running on Windows, Linux, and macOS.
+> Note: Support for old versions of `.NET` was removed from the Downloader `v3.2.0`.
+From this version onwards, `only .Net 8 and higher versions` will be supported.
+> If you want to use the Downloader in an app with an older version of .Net (e.g. `.Net framework 4.6.1`) you can use the Downloader `v3.1.*`.

 > For a complete example see [Downloader.Sample](https://github.com/bezzad/Downloader/blob/master/src/Samples/Downloader.Sample/Program.cs) project from this repository.